Socialist Singer Barbara Dane Was a True American Radical

 By the 1990s, Dane had come to the end of an incredible thirty-year stretch of intense political activity, which had begun with her political remobilization in the early 1960s.
 The last three decades of her life were marked by another period of musical growth that saw her return to the blues and jazz style she had developed during her early career.

-In 1996, Dane recorded an incredible album of standards with the legendary blues guitarist and singer Lightnin’ Hopkins.
+In 1996, Dane released an incredible album of standards with the legendary blues guitarist and singer Lightnin’ Hopkins.
 This was followed by a solo album of jazz classics titled What Are You Gonna Do When There Ain’t No Jazz?, as well as a duo album of covers and originals with jazz pianist Tammy Lynne Hall.

 Communism and Commitment